UK Student Accomodation options

 PBSAs are highly desirable for students as they are purposely built to cater to student needs and often come with all bills included so that you don’t have to worry about any extra charges during your stay.
 PBSAs also try to include facilities like study areas, lounges, gyms, and laundry facilities, among others, for your convenience.

-PBSAs also offer various options; these are often student flat shares, which include private rooms in a student flat share arrangement, where students can share some facilities, as well as studios and entire flats, which are the most private options and more self-contained.
+PBSAs also offer various options: these are often student flat shares, which include private rooms in a student flat share arrangement, where students can share some facilities, as well as studios and entire flats, which are the most private options and more self-contained.

 • Pros: Modern facilities, social amenities, often closer to the city center, more privacy